socketry/async/guides/event-loop/README.md

 ## Overview

 {ruby Async::Reactor} provides the event loop and sits at the root of any task tree.
 Work is scheduled by adding {ruby Async::Task} instances to the reactor.
 When you invoke {ruby Async::Reactor#async}, the parent task is determined by calling {ruby Async::Task.current?} which uses fiber local storage.
-A slightly more efficient method is to use {ruby Async::Task#async}, which uses `self` as the parent task.
+A slightly more efficient method is to use {ruby Async::Task#async}, which uses {ruby self} as the parent task.

 ~~~ ruby
 require 'async'